Xabo-RB/Sensitivity-Analysis/README.md

 # Sensitivity Analysis
- Code for analysis sensitivity of parameters with respect to time and within a numerical range
+ Code to analyze the sensitivity of parameters with respect to time and within a numerical interval of interest.
+The method applies the complex perturbation differentiation.